Oven not reaching temperature

 How Much Does This Repair Cost?

-A replacement bake element for the GE JB655SKSS typically costs $25–$55, and a new temperature sensor runs $15–$35, bringing your total DIY parts cost to roughly $25–$90 depending on which component needs replacing.
-Compare that to a typical appliance service call of $150–$300 — which often doesn’t include parts — and the potential savings of $100 to $250 or more make the DIY route well worth the effort for most homeowners.
+A replacement bake element for the GE JB655SKSS typically costs $25–$55, and a new temperature sensor runs $15–$35, bringing your total DIY parts cost to roughly $25–$90 depending on which component you need to replace.
+Compare that to a typical appliance service call of $150–$300—which often doesn’t include parts—and you can see how the potential savings of $100 to $250 or more make the DIY route well worth the effort for most homeowners.

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve already replaced the bake element and the oven temperature sensor and the oven still won’t reach temperature — or if your multimeter is showing voltage present at the element terminals but the element won’t heat — that points to a control board or relay board fault that requires component-level diagnosis and live-voltage testing that should be handled by a certified technician.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+The repairs in this guide are manageable for a careful DIYer with basic tools.
+In my experience, if you’ve already replaced the bake element and the oven temperature sensor and the oven still won’t reach temperature—or if your multimeter shows voltage present at the element terminals but the element won’t heat—that points to a control board or relay board fault.
+These issues require component-level diagnosis and live-voltage testing, which should be handled by a certified technician.
+If you’re in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that ends up costing more in parts.

 Where to Buy Replacement Parts